One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

 \subsection{The Anatomy of Endogeneity}

-We put endogeneity in context using three applications.
-These are the AK91 study that launched the modern weak instruments literature, the AE98 estimates using a dummy for samesex sibships (of first- and second-born children) as an instrument for family size, and the AL99 fuzzy regression discontinuity estimates of class size effects.
+We put endogeneity in context using three IV applications.
+These are the AK91 study that launched the modern weak instruments literature, the AE98 study using a dummy for samesex sibships (of first- and second-born children) as an instrument for family size, and the AL99 fuzzy regression discontinuity estimates of class size effects.
 The AE98 and AL99 first-stage $t$-statistics exceed those for AK91 and are arguably out of the zone where an instrument might be considered weak.
 With a first-stage $t$-statistic of almost 8, the AK91 quarter-of-birth instrument also seems strong enough.
 But all three studies can be used to calibrate endogeneity and to document contextual features that constrain it.

 \Cref{IVreps} reports key statistics for specifications drawn from each study (some estimates in the table differ slightly from those in the original).
 The first row in Panel A shows estimates of the economic returns to schooling in the AK91 sample of men born 1920--29.
-Here, OLS and \ac{IV} equal $0.08$ and $0.072$, respectively.
-These are close, so endogeneity is especially small in this case, with an estimated $\rho$ of only $0.043$.
+Here, OLS and \ac{IV} estimates equal $0.080$ and $0.072$, respectively.
+These are close, so endogeneity is small in this case, with an estimated $\rho$ of only $0.043$.
 Schooling returns estimated in the second AK91 sample, consisting of men born 1930--39, exhibit more OVB\@.
-In this sample, the \ac{IV} estimate of $0.105$ surprisingly exceeds the OLS estimate of $0.071$ (the usual story is that omitted ability controls causes OLS estimates of the returns to schooling to be too large).
-Endogeneity is correspondingly larger at $\rho=-0.175$, but still well outside the danger zone illustrated in \Cref{fig:wald_unconditional}.\footnote{Estimates of $\rho$ in the table are computed as described in \Cref{sec:estimate_rho}.
-These estimates may differ from $\rho$ because $\hat{\beta}_{IV}$ is biased, and because of sampling variance.
-In the examples analyzed here, however, the instruments are not particularly weak, so the bias in estimated endogeneity is negligible.}
+In this sample, the \ac{IV} estimate of $0.105$ surprisingly exceeds the OLS estimate of $0.071$ (IV estimation of the returns to schooling is usually motivated by a concern that omitted ability controls causes OLS estimates to be too large).
+Endogeneity is correspondingly larger at $\rho=-0.175$, but still well outside the danger zone depicted in \Cref{fig:wald}.\footnote{ Endogeneity confidence intervals are computed by inverting the Anderson-Rubin test, and are therefore robust to weak instruments.
+See \Cref{sec:estimate_rho} for details.
+In the examples analyzed here, the instruments are not particularly weak, so the bias in estimated endogeneity is negligible and conventional delta-method intervals are similar to those reported in the table.}